|

 Bob Fyfe

-(1983) After 25 years of dedicated service to the industry Bob Fyfe
+to 2017) After 25 years of dedicated service to the industry Bob

-was awarded Life Membership.
-The strength of the Association owed
+Fyfe was awarded Life Membership.
+The strength of the Association

 much